k-dun/CV/README.md

 #

 #### I have over a decade's worth of very hard-earned soft skills, including highest level communication and leadership attributes.
-#### However, I strongly believe it's the "intangibles" I bring with that make me an exceptional prospective employee.
-#### I am passionate about solving problems and building solutions.
+#### I am passionate about the process of problem solving and coming up with solutions.
 That's what I do best and what excites me the most.
-Currently, I'm working on getting my foot through the door of the tech industry.
-Next, it's excelling within it.
-#### I love tech.
+#### I thrive in chaos.
+I have strong bias to action and I'm always ready to adapt or pivot, if required.
+I love tech.
 I love its ubiquitous nature.
 I love the impact one can have by utilising it.
-I love it's ever-changing landscape and constant need for adaptability.
+Its ever-changing landscape and constant need for adaptability especially suit my style.
 #### I'm an ambivert and it's possibly the root of all my greatest strengths.
 #### My extrovert qualities and sense of humour make me a great team-player.
 I make everyone feel safe and heard in my presence.
-The introvert side gave me great introspection skills, always allowing me to adapt and do what's necessary to solve whatever problem I'm presented with.
+#### The introvert side gave me great introspection skills, always allowing me to adapt and do what's necessary to solve whatever problem I'm presented with.
 #### Both those combined help me find compromise when needed, as well as strength and assertiveness when necessary.

 #